WYZZ-TV

 WYZZ-TV (channel 43) is a television station licensed to Bloomington, Illinois, United States, serving as the Fox affiliate for the Peoria area.
 It is owned by Cunningham Broadcasting, which maintains a local marketing agreement (LMA) with Nexstar Media Group, owner of CBS affiliate WMBD-TV (channel 31), for the provision of certain services.
-The stations share studios on North University Street in Peoria, with a secondary studio and news bureau on East Lincoln Street in Bloomington (which served as WYZZ's original studios).
+The two stations share studios on North University Street in Peoria, with a secondary studio and news bureau on East Lincoln Street in Bloomington (which served as WYZZ's original studios).
 WYZZ-TV's transmitter is located near Congerville, a village of Montgomery Township, Woodford County.

-Although WYZZ is sister to TBD owned-and-operated station WHOI (channel 19, owned by Cunningham's partner company, Sinclair Broadcast Group), that outlet is managed outright by Sinclair.

 History

-The station signed on the air on October 18, 1982 as WBLN (standing for "What We Believe In") and aired an analog signal on UHF channel 43.
+The station signed on the air on October 18, 1982, as WBLN (standing for "What We Believe In") and aired an analog signal on UHF channel 43.
 It was founded by Grace Communications, a consortium of members of Peoria's Grace Presbyterian Church.
 Except for the call sign, it was unrelated to the old WBLN that broadcast on UHF channel 15 in the 1950s.
 The station first broadcast from studios located on East Empire Street/IL 9 in Bloomington.
 The station was a general entertainment independent and first new commercial outlet to sign-on since future sister WMBD hit the airwaves 24 years earlier.
 Grace Communications sold the station to Midwest Television Associates in 1983.
 It initially signed on at 9 a.m. running religious shows until noon and low budget and barter shows from noon to midnight.
 This would be a mix of cartoons, public domain movies, some drama shows, westerns, news from CNN, and exercise shows.

 In 1984, the station began signing on at 7 a.m. and began running a block of cartoons from 7 to 9 weekday mornings.
 Midwest then sold WBLN to local businessman G.J.
 Robinson in 1985, who changed its call letters to the current WYZZ-TV in September 1985.
 The station slightly cut back the religious shows but also began running stronger programming such as more of-network sitcoms, both older and recent.
-On October 6, 1986, the station joined Fox as a charter affiliate.
+On October 9, 1986, the station joined Fox as a charter affiliate.
 WYZZ later relocated its operations to a new facility located on East Lincoln Street in Bloomington.
 The station would eventually be sold to Sinclair Broadcast Group in 1996.

 On December 1, 2001, Sinclair and the Nexstar Broadcasting Group (owner of WMBD) entered into a local marketing agreement (LMA) in which WMBD would take over WYZZ's operations.
 As part of the deal, WYZZ abandoned its Bloomington studios and merged its operations into WMBD's facility in Peoria.
 In August 2005, a similar agreement would be established between Sinclair's WUHF and Nexstar's WROC-TV in Rochester, New York.